SAMluci666/InterestFusion_HTF/README.md

 - Improve stability and user experience
 - Implement features for blocking/hiding matches and reporting users
 - Enable monitored and safe chat functionality between connected individuals
+- Optimizing the matching algorithm using tree data structure for matching the tags used in the profile

 ## Unique Selling Points (USPs)
 - Minimalistic user data collection, ensuring privacy